A deeper understanding

 You will have appointments with your professional tutor 3-4 times a year for 30 minutes throughout your course.
 Learning support hours will be advertised and available for you to book additional time with your tutor.
 If these are fully booked you can contact your tutor for additional support by email.

-- Access to HE qualifications with 24 Distinctions and 21 Merits or
+- Access to Science with 24 Distinctions and 21 Merits or;

 - Applicants must hold 5 GCSEs A-C including Maths and English or equivalent (reformed GCSEs grade 4 or above).